Vultour/pingvis/README.md

 #PingVis
 **PingVis** is a simple python script for visualizing ping.

-It has quite a fair number of use cases, however it's especially useful for diagnosing issues in strongly Wi-Fi saturated areas causing intermittent ping spikes.
+It has quite a fair number of use cases, however it's especially useful for diagnosing issues in areas with heavy Wi-Fi saturation that causes intermittent ping spikes.

 ![Screenshot](http://i.imgur.com/BBdNLil.png "PingVis Screenshot")